Minimally Invasive Office BPH Procedures

 TUIP / Trans-urethral Incision of the Prostate

 Many treatments in this group have come and gone, but below will be a discussion of the most popular office procedures in use today, and their evolution.
 The first attempt at offering a less invasive procedure than the gold standard, the TURP, was called a TUIP or trans-urethral incision of the prostate.
 Here, two incisions are made through the prostate only.
-It is less invasive, but still required anesthesia and did not produce acceptable long term results.
+It is less invasive, but still required anesthesia and did not produce acceptable long-term results.
 Procedures such as variations on balloon dilation of the prostate came and went, as did stenting of the prostate.
-The first office procedure that was popularized was microwave therapy, however, that procedure faded as its efficacy came into question due to the need to use a low power at the time due to safety concerns.
+The first office procedure that was popularized was microwave therapy; however, that procedure faded as its efficacy came into question due to the need to use a low power at the time due to safety concerns.
+Efficacy was very poor with initial versions of the microwave, and it was applied liberally.
+This created a negative view amongst some Urologists initially regarding office procedures.

 REZUM

-As happens with all procedures over time, other procedures are developed and heavily marketed.
-The REZUM procedure is identical to a TUNA procedure in its concept in that it is done using a scope in the office and heat is applied to strategic points in the prostate.
+As happens with all procedures over time, modifications are made.
+The REZUM procedure is in essence an evolved version of the TUNA and is identical to a TUNA procedure in its concept in that it is done using a scope in the office and heat is applied to strategic points in the prostate.
 The only difference here is that water is applied to the needle that generates heat thus producing steam.
 Just as when one uses steam with an iron on a shirt, this causes the heat to be more intense and theoretically more widespread.
-One can expect the same 75-80% success rate with the REZUM as the TUNA, and patients will go home with a catheter for a few days with both procedures.
+The procedure from the patient’s point of view is similar between the REZUM as the TUNA, and patients will go home with a catheter for a few days with both procedures.
+However, the REZUM is far quicker, taking only 1 or 2 minutes to perform.
+Dr. Engel has found this to be an enormous advantage to the patient.
+There is still the same side effect profile as with the TUNA.
+There is the same small risk of urinary retention and infection.

 Urolift